eclipse/adore/documentation/technical_reference_manual/system_and_development/build_system.md

 and tagging.

 #### 'files' directory
-By convention most modules include a 'files' directory this files directory contains any context that should be included during build using the docker `COPY` key word such as entry point shell scripts, requirements files et cetera.
+By convention most modules include a 'files' directory; this files directory contains any context that should be included during build using the docker `COPY` key word such as entry point shell scripts, requirements files et cetera.